SparkliTwizzl/plurality-utilities/README.md

 #### 5.1.1.3 - Entry list region (REQUIRED)

-This region defines the entries to be converted into macros.
+This region defines the entries to be converted into shortcuts.

-Each entry is an `entry` region which defines a set of values to create shortcut macros from.
+Each entry is an `entry` region which defines a set of values to create shortcut shortcuts from.
 There is no limit to how many entries the `entry-list` region can contain.

 ---

 ##### 5.1.1.3.1 - Entry regions (OPTIONAL)

-This region defines a set of data to apply macro templates to.
+This region defines a set of data to apply shortcut templates to.
 At least one of this region must be present.

 Entry regions are made up several token types.
 There are different restrictions and requirements for each type.